dask/dask-blog/_posts/2020-04-17-dask-summit.md

 This was an invite-only event of fifty people, with a cap of three people per organization.
 We intentionally invited an even mix of half people who self-identified as open source maintainers, and half people who identified as institutional users.
-We had attendees from the following companies:

--  ...
--  TODO
--  ...
+We had attendees from academia, small startups, tech companies, government institutions, and large enterprise.
+It was surprising how much we all had in common.

 Objectives
 ----------

-The Dask community comes from a broad range of institutions.
+The Dask community comes from a broad range of backgrounds.  .
-We have climate scientists talking with bankers, and open source evangelists talking with startup founders.
 It's an odd bunch, all solving very different problems, but all with a surprisingly common set of needs.
 We've all known each other on GitHub for several years,